sa-ne/openshift4-rhv-upi/README.md

 The playbooks/scripts in this repository should help you automate the vast majority of an OpenShift 4.1 UPI deployment on RHV.
 Be sure to read the requirements section below.
 My initial installation of OCP 4.1 on RHV was a little cumbersome, so I opted to automate the majority of the installation to allow for iterative deployments.

-The biggest challenge was the installation of the CoreOS nodes themselves and that is the focal point of the automation.
+The biggest challenge was the installation of the Red Hat Enterprise Linux CoreOS (RHCOS) nodes themselves and that is the focal point of the automation.
 The playbooks/scripts provided are essentially an automated walk through of the standard baremetal UPI installation instructions but tailored for RHV.

-To automate the deployment of CoreOS, the standard boot ISO is modified so the installation automatically starts with specific kernel parameters.
+To automate the deployment of RHCOS, the standard boot ISO is modified so the installation automatically starts with specific kernel parameters.
 The parameters for each node type (bootstrap, masters and workers) are the same with the exception of  `coreos.inst.ignition_url`.
 To simplify the process, the boot ISO is made to reference a PHP script that offers up the correct ignition config based on the requesting hosts DNS name.
 This method allows the same boot ISO to be used for each node type.

-Before provisioning the CoreOS nodes a lot of prep work needs to be completed.
+Before provisioning the RHCOS nodes a lot of prep work needs to be completed.
 This includes creating the proper DNS entries for the environment, configuring a DHCP server, configuring a load balancer and configuring a web server to store ignition configs and other installation artifacts.
 Ansible playbooks are provided to automate much of this process.

 ## Specific Automations

-* Deployment of Red Hat CoreOS on RHV
+* Deployment of RHCOS on RHV
 * Creation of all SRV, A and PTR records in IdM
 * Deployment of httpd Server for Installation Artifacts and Logic
 * Deployment of HAProxy and Applicable Configuration